A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: II. Conventional thermodynamics for chemical reaction systems

 where $\sigma_{\mathrm{Q}\mathrm{E}\mathrm{Q}}\left(x\left(t\right)\right):=\sigma\left[\epsilon_{\mathrm{Q}\mathrm{E}\mathrm{Q}}\left(t\right),n_{\mathrm{Q}\mathrm{E}\mathrm{Q}}\left(t\right),x\left(t\right)\right]$ denotes the system entropy density at the quasi-equilibrium state with the confined chemicals $x\left(t\right)$.

-The representation of the total entropy, Eq. (\ref{QEQenttot}), may be unfamiliar not only to chemists and biologists but also to physicists, therefore we rewrite it by employing thermodynamic potentials.
+The representation of the total entropy, Eq. (\ref{QEQenttot}), may be unfamiliar to the reader, therefore we rewrite it by employing thermodynamic potentials.
 First, consider the maximization in Eq. (\ref{entQEQ}) with respect to $\epsilon$:

 which is called the Massieu potential density.
 By using this potential, the Helmholtz free-energy density is defined as

 Finally, a variant of the Legendre transfomation \cite{n3} of $f[\tilde{T};n,x]$ leads to